 Option A: 5-meal option.
 Parents and/or guardians may pay in advance for five (5) meals, to be used by the student at any point in the school year in which they were purchased.
-After the fifth meal is provided, the parent/guardian must purchase another option of meals prior to the next school-provided meal being served to the student.
+After the fifth meal is provided, the parent/guardian must purchase another option of meals unless the student is otherwise exempted (e.g., student becomes a recipient of free meal benefits).

 Option B: 10-meal option.
 Parents and/or guardians may pay in advance for ten (10) meals, to be used by the student at any point in the school year in which they were purchased.
-After the twentieth meal is provided, the parent/guardian must purchase another option of meals prior to the next school-provided meal being served to the student.
+After the tenth meal is provided, the parent/guardian must purchase another option of meals unless the student is otherwise exempted (e.g., student becomes a recipient of free meal benefits).

 Option C: 20-meal option.
 Parents and/or guardians may pay in advance for twenty (20) meals, to be used by the student at any point in the school year in which they were purchased.
-After the sixtieth meal is provided, the parent/guardian must purchase another option of meals prior to the next school-provided meal being served to the student.
+After the twentieth meal is provided, the parent/guardian must purchase another option of meals unless the student is otherwise exempted (e.g., student becomes a recipient of free meal benefits).